How to Reuse Potting Soil Safely

 Want to make extra sure that your used potting soil is safe?
 Don't just bake it in the sun--bake it in the oven or microwave!

-Laura Pottorff, Colorado State University Cooperative Extension Horticulturist and Plant Pathologist, provides specific directions for pasteurizing moistened batches of used soil at 180 to 200 degrees F for at least a half hour at a time.
+Laura Pottorff, Colorado State University Cooperative Extension Horticulturist and Plant Pathologist, recommends pasteurizing moistened batches of used soil at 180 to 200 degrees F for at least a half hour at a time.